-The Education Program domain includes standards focused on the planning, design, and delivery of the AFC program, with the overarching outcome to ensure that the AFC program prepares trainees to be competent for practice in the discipline.
+The Education Program domain includes standards focused on the planning, design, and delivery of the AFC program, with the overarching outcome to ensure that the AFC program prepares trainees for careers as Cinician Educators.

-STANDARD 2: Trainees are prepared for independent practice in the AFC discipline.
+STANDARD 2 (modified): Trainees are prepared for careers as Clinican Educators.